HomeFit AtlasWorkouts that fit the room

 Make it fit

-If the movement feels unclear, do not add reps; use this simpler version first: Shorten the range of motion for front plank before changing the exercise.
+If the movement feels unclear, do not add reps; use this simpler version first: Knees-down plank

 Stop signal

-Stop the set when this mistake shows up: Rushing front plank before the mat setup is steady.
+Stop the set when this mistake shows up: Chasing a long hold after the hips drop or shoulders shrug.
 The cleaner choice is a shorter practice round.

 After You Finish